-Virtual Information Sessions are held on Fridays.
-Hear from an MSFS admissions representative to learn more about the Georgetown MSFS program and application process.
+Virtual information sessions are held on Mondays.
+Each session is led by an MSFS admissions representative who will discuss the Georgetown MSFS program and application process.

-MSFS is offering a limited number of classes for prospective students to visit virtually.
-Please sign up by completing the Spring 2021 Class Visit Form, and providing us with at least a one-week notice to make arrangements.
-The confirmation will come from email@example.com with a calendar invitation and a ZOOM link to join the class.
-See the list of classes to visit below.
+In light of the evolving public health situation during the COVID-19 pandemic as well as to respect the overall safety of the MSFS community, MSFS is offering a limited number of classes for prospective students who meet the University’s protocols to visit in-person.
+Please sign-up by using the calendar below and providing us with at least a one-week notice to make arrangements.
+You will receive a confirmation email detailing instructions on how to complete your registration and how to join the class.
+See the list of available classes below:

 Personal interviews are not offered, except for BSFS/MSFS and BSBA/MSFS candidates, for whom an interview is required.